Research Keywords

 Publications:

-Magnetic field platform for well-mixed and spatially-structured experiments on microbial populations.
+Magnetic field platform for experiments on well-mixed and spatially structured microbial populations.

 Lattice-based Monte Carlo simulation of the effects of nutrient concentration and magnetic field exposure on yeast colony growth and morphology.